SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

         tileentity-activation {
             # If enabled, newly discovered tileentities will be added to this config with default settings.
             auto-populate=false
-            # Default activation block range used for all tileentities unless overidden.
+            # Default activation block range used for all tileentities unless overridden.
             default-block-range=64
-            # Default tick rate used for all tileentities unless overidden.
+            # Default tick rate used for all tileentities unless overridden.
             default-tick-rate=1
             # Per-mod overrides.
 Refer to the minecraft default mod for example.
             mods {}